sangkeon/opaguide_src/chap1/introduction.md

 In short, a package called play is declared, defines hello and its default value is false, and the rule that determines hello is whether the value read from the message field of the input object matches "world".

 Initial input is {"message": "world"}.
-Therefore, the execution result was {"hello":"true".
+Therefore, the execution result was {"hello":"true"}.
 Let's change the message value in the Input section to something else, such as "world!!!" and then click the Evaluate button again.
 This would change the resulting value to false, as shown in Figure 1-5.

 ![Results of execution according to input.message value change](img/fig_1-5.png)